-- medical examinations for new employees
+- medical examinations for new employees (pre-employment)

 - voluntary periodic occupational health examinations (PAGO) or periodical medical examinations (PMO)

-Qualified health and safety
+Organising health and safety support

-It is up you as employer how you organise the health and safety support for your employees.
-Whichever option you choose, the health and safety officer or hire a health and safety officers in tailormade schemes (in Dutch).
+It is up to you as employer how you organise the health and safety support for your employees.
+You can either employ a health and safety officer or hire a health and safety agency.